vaidikjais/Flowgen/README.md

-# diagram-gpt-fastapi 🎨
+# Flowgen 🎨

-A production-ready FastAPI application that generates beautiful diagrams from natural language descriptions using OpenAI's LLM and Graphviz.
+A production-ready FastAPI application that generates beautiful diagrams from natural language descriptions using LLM and Graphviz.

 ## 🌟 Features